More than 42,000 subscribers.

 g CONTEST INSPIRED BY OPRAH AND IDOL

-Rudd's 8th-annual "Long Beach Giving Project" will Give Thousands of Dollars in Goods and Services in about One Week.
+Rudd's 9th annual "Long Beach Giving Project" will Give Thousands of Dollars in Goods and Services in about One Week.

 IN AN ANNUAL CONTEST INSPIRED BY Oprah's "Big Give" and "Idol Gives Back," Justin Rudd's nonprofit Community Action Team (CAT) gives out $12,000 to $16,000 in goods and services each year.
-In the 2015 contest, Givers will have about eight days to find and give away $1,000 to those who they think need it most.
+In the 2016 contest, Givers will have about eight days to give away $1,000 to those who they think need it most in our community.

 IN A PREVIOUS YEAR of this contest, for example, a Giver bought prom tickets for a student who couldn't afford them; purchased groceries for a family who was hungry; bought bus passes for someone dependent on public transit, and paid the electric bill of a senior citizen who was about to go without power.